open-watcom/owp4v1copy/bld/src/os2/som/readme.txt

 C and C++ compilers to develop SOM classes.
-For information on SOM programming concepts and details of the SOMobjects compiler usage, please refer to "System Object Model Programming Guide" and "System Object Model Programming Reference", both distributed with the IBM OS/2 Developer's Toolkit.
+For information on SOM programming concepts and details of the SOMobjects compiler usage, please refer to "System Object Model Programming Guide" and "System Object Model Programming Reference", both included with the IBM SOMobjects Developer Toolkit.

- Note: Building the C sample programs may produce compiler warnings (W100 or W104, inconsitent levels of indirection).
-The IBM VisualAge C++ compiler produces analogous warnings.
+ Note: Building the C sample program (helloc) assumes that SOM header files have the C++ or OIDL-compatible form, generated with 'somstars' (as opposed to 'somcorba').
+The makefile explicitly specifies the -maddstar option to the SOM compiler (sc), which is equivalent to having the SMADDSTAR environment variable set.